nikkpap/OutlookAttachSnatcher/README.md

-# Outlook Bulk Attachment Downloader
+# OutlookAttachSnatcher (Outlook Bulk Attachment Downloader)

 A simple VBA macro for **Classic Microsoft Outlook for Windows** that allows you to download attachments from multiple selected emails at once.